pyro0ownz/Proxies/README.md

 pip install requests[socks]
 This command installs both requests and PySocks (for SOCKS proxy support).

+Assuming you are using a recent version of Python (3.3 or later), you only need to install tqdm.
+Here’s how to do it step by step:

+Open your terminal or command prompt.

+Run the installation command for tqdm:

+pip install tqdm
+Verifying the Installation
+To verify that tqdm is installed correctly, you can run the following command in your terminal or command prompt:

+bash
+Copy code
+python -c "import tqdm; print(tqdm.__version__)"

 concurrent.futures:

 This is included with Python, so there's no need to install it separately if you are using Python 3.2 or later.
 For older versions of Python (2.x or <= 3.1), you need to upgrade to a newer Python version to use concurrent.futures.